Wallsified/Spacedust/.github/README.md

 - **Candy Eye** - Cava, Neofetch, Pipes.sh
 ---

+## August 11 2022 Update: v3.2

+- Code is reformatted so it should be easier to read (not necessarilly to comprehend unfortunately).
+- Trying stuff with [Streetturtle](https://github.com/streetturtle/awesome-wm-widgets) widgets.
+Mainly the battery one for laptops.
+- Edited neofetch theme using TallJoes fetch as seen on [Chick2D's Neofetch Themes Repo](https://github.com/Chick2D/neofetch-themes).
+- Mostly of the bar is now clickable.
+Makes it easier to change some things on the go and more tweakable (like an equalizer).
+- Calendar doesn't shows Saturdays, weird but funny.
+---

 ## How Do I Get this?

 For this one in particular you just need to follow (or not, cause why not after all?) the following instructions: